Doorbell Camera Captures West Chester High-Speed Crash After Alleged Drunk Driver Slams Into Parked Vehicles

 Police say the driver is suspected of being drunk and also resisted arrest.

-The driver was not seriously injured and charges are pending.
+Sims was not seriously injured.

+Sims has been charged with aggravated assault, DUI and other related charges.
+He is being held at Chester County Prison on $50,000 bail.

 You must log in to post a comment.